qbicsoftware/research-data-management/docs/user/user_registration.md

 ## Register Account

-From the login page you can navigate to a dedicated registration site via the "registration" button on the top right or the registration link on the bottom of the login
+From the login page you can navigate to the registration view via the "registration" button on the top right or the registration link on the bottom of the login

 ![login_page_registration](images/user_registration/login_page.png)

-You should now be able to see the registration site:
+You should now be able to see the registration view:

 ![registration page](images/user_registration/registration_page.png)